puff-dayo/Folder-Stream/README.md

 ![图片](https://github.com/puff-dayo/folder-stream/assets/84665734/394b7867-0597-424d-a223-0fff928526e1)

-2. Pace the batch file within your folder filled with video files going to stream.

-  - folder
-    - folder-stream.bat
-    - a.mp4
-    - another.mp4
-    - ....

-3. Follow the directions print out on the ``cmd.exe`` console.
+2. Follow the directions print out on the ``cmd.exe`` console.
 Type some information it requires.
 Press Enter.
 And it will run! (it works on my machine)

 ![图片](https://github.com/puff-dayo/folder-stream/assets/84665734/a586c893-41da-4c73-a7ab-38614e870726)

-4. (if you want to) Configure the ffmpeg params.
+3. (if you want to) Configure the ffmpeg params.

 ## How to Stream (Take Telegram as an example)